 Tribal Elder Speaks

-California Tribal Elder and popular lecturer, Cindi Moar Alvitre, Moompetam, mother, grandmother and cultural/environmental educator opened this workshop with an expression of gratitude to The Guibord Center for the historic invitation to move beyond “the gestural obligatory blessing asked of native people and into a genuine conversation”.
-And so the conversation began with humor and humility, with truth and with great respect.
+California Tribal Elder and popular lecturer Cindi Moar Alvitre is a Tongva descendant of the Moompetam Clan.
+She is also a mother, grandmother and cultural/environmental educator.
+Cindi opened this workshop by expressing gratitude for The Guibord Center’s historic invitation to move beyond “the gestural obligatory blessing asked of native people and into a genuine conversation.”
+And so the event began with humor and humility, with truth and great respect.

-When Cindi spoke of Native stories sounding a lot like kindergarten stories, everyone laughed, and then she pointed out that they provide an entry point for the conversations that matter about our spiritual nature and interactions with one another.
-A fascinating conversation.
+When Cindi spoke of Native stories sounding a lot like kindergarten stories, everyone laughed.
+She then noted that they provide an entry point for important conversations about our spiritual nature and interactions with one another.
+It was a fascinating conversation.